turnerlabs/antiope/cloudfront-auth/README.md

 ### How it works?
 The desired S3 bucket to protect is placed in front of a CloudFront distribution.
 The S3 bucket is then made private with only the special CloudFront access identity able to access content.
 This Cloudfront distribution has two behaviors, one for `public/index.html` and one for `*`.

+The wildcard behavior is shown below:

 ![Alt Image](https://user-images.githubusercontent.com/14262055/49660211-0aa9f300-fa14-11e8-91fd-8c86e9ae746b.png)

+As you can see, it essentially uses Lambda@Edge to check if the appropriate auth cookie has been set, and if not redirects the user to the Cognito login portal.
+On sucessful login, the user will be redirected to `public/index.html`.

+The behavior for this is shown below:

 ![Alt Image](https://user-images.githubusercontent.com/14262055/49660212-0aa9f300-fa14-11e8-9d59-901eced101dc.png)

+As you can see the page is *publicly available*, please keep this in mind.
+However, all it servers to do is to set the auth cookie if it is available after redirect from cognito.

+Unfortunately, as of now, it does not redirect you back to the requested content, so you will have to revisit the content on sucessful login.

 ### Inputs
 The unique inputs (not in other Antiope stacks) are as follows: